-If you would prefer a ready-made kit and don’t have much space then this cleverly designed chicken coop kit from Williams Sonoma could be what you are looking for.
+If you prefer a ready-made kit and don’t have much space, this cleverly designed chicken coop kit from Williams Sonoma could be what you are looking for.
 It even has the nice addition of a built-in planter box.

 Even if this chicken coop isn’t right for you, the space-saving design and a built-in planter are good chicken coop ideas to take away.

 The first thing that strikes you about this HGTV chicken coop is its lovely, striking deep red color contrasting with the white.
-Although you don’t have to paint it the same color it does show how the choice of color transforms a chicken coop.
+Although you don’t have to paint it the same color, it shows how the choice of color transforms a chicken coop.

 These plans are for a compact all-in-one design with the run partly under the henhouse, an exterior nesting box and a beautiful flower box under the window.

 Now we go in a completely different direction, from traditional charm all the way over to a modern, architect-designed look.
-This eye-catching design is very different from the traditional idea of a chicken coop but could sit perfectly on your property.
+This eye-catching design is very different from the traditional chicken coop idea but could sit perfectly on your property.

-We can picture this chicken coop alongside a modern style home in warmer regions as this design would match your home as well as give the chickens plenty of shade from the hot sun.
+We can picture this chicken coop alongside a modern-style home in warmer regions as this design would match your home and give the chickens plenty of shade from the hot sun.